Event Reminder: Star Conquest's storyline relaunch event is this Saturday, the 11th, at 11PM game time! That's 7PM eastern and 4PM pacific!

 About aliens...

 - The Jinu were encountered first.
 They are vaguely humanoid and friendly to humans.
 They have somewhat more advanced technology than humans.
+Humanity was cut off from contact with them during the Outsider War, and they have not been heard from since.

 - The Outsiders were encountered next.
 They are unfriendly beings with an insatiable desire to control everything around them.